emtiajium/vocabulary-flashcard-frontend/README.md

 ➜ <https://localhost:8080/>

+> Import certificate authority by hitting <chrome://settings/certificates> to resolve `Your connection to this site is not secure`

 ###### Run the web app natively on Android

 ➜ Read [these](https://reactnative.dev/docs/0.65/running-on-device) and `Enable Debugging over USB`, `Plug in your device via USB`, `Connect to the development server`